markvx1irondestroyer-hub/markvx1irondestroyer-hub-/README.md

+​⚠️ NOTE!.
+Master installer on this repository page will fast install option 1 if you plan to keep a monitor check repository page for option 2 to go Full Headless Zombie and ditch the monitor requirement for GPU function
 1. Desktop (Head) Mode Description
 (For the Mercury-The-Headless-Zombie-Media-Stack repository)
 > A "set-and-forget" Linux Media Server stack optimized for older hardware (Zorin/Ubuntu), NVIDIA GPUs (GTX 750), and full smartphone control.
 This version is designed for users who want to maintain a functional Desktop GUI for local tasks while running a powerful automated media empire in the background.
 It includes a unique "Zombie" persistence logic to ensure your services stay alive and accessible.